-The earth science education major in the Department of Geosciences at Western Michigan University is designed to provide a basic understanding of subjects that are normally included in a secondary (middle and high school) earth science course:
+The earth science education major is designed to provide a basic understanding of subjects that are normally included in a secondary (middle and high school) earth science course:

 - Environmental science